Viincenttt/MollieApi/README.md

 ```

 #### Retrieving a list off payments
-Mollie allows you to set offset and count properties so you can paginate your payment list.
+Mollie allows you to set offset and count properties so you can paginate the list.
+The offset and count parameters are optional.
 The maximum number of payments you can request in a single roundtrip is 250.
 ```c#
 ListResponse<PaymentResponse> response = this._mollieClient.GetPaymentList(offset, count).Result;
 ```

 ### Payment methods
 #### Retrieving a list of all payment methods
+Mollie allows you to set offset and count properties so you can paginate the list.
+The offset and count parameters are optional.
 ```c#
 ListResponse<PaymentMethodResponse> paymentMethodList = this._mollieClient.GetPaymentMethodList(offset, count).Result;
 foreach (PaymentMethodResponse paymentMethod in paymentMethodList.Data) {